schmoelder/diss/doc/04_implementation/03_process_evaluation.md

 (fractionation)=
 ## Product fractionation

-To effectively quantify the performance of a chromatographic process, it is crucial to calculate KPIs such as purity or recovery yield from the chromatograms.
-As highlighted in {numref}`kpi`, the key information for assessing the separation performance of a chromatographic process is derived from the amounts of target components in the collected product fractions.
+As discussed in {numref}`kpi`, the performance of a chromatographic process is assessed from the amounts of target components collected in the product fractions.
-For this purpose, the {mod}`~CADETProcess.fractionation` module provides the {class}`~CADETProcess.fractionation.Fractionator` class.
+The {mod}`~CADETProcess.fractionation` module provides the {class}`~CADETProcess.fractionation.Fractionator` class for this purpose, as well as a method for automatically determining optimal fractionation times.
-Moreover, a method for the automatic determination of fractionation times is included in the software.

 ### Fractionator

-The {class}`~CADETProcess.fractionation.Fractionator` class slices the solution into fraction pools for each component.
+The {class}`~CADETProcess.fractionation.Fractionator` class collects the solution into fraction pools for each component.
-It allows for the evaluation of multiple chromatograms simultaneously and supports multiple fractions for each component within a chromatogram.
+It supports the evaluation of multiple chromatograms simultaneously and allows multiple fractions per component within a chromatogram.
-To enable the calculation of the process parameters, it is necessary to specify which of the inlets should be considered for the feed and eluent consumption, as well as which outlet(s) are to be used for the evaluation.
+To enable calculation of process KPIs, the user specifies which inlets are considered for feed and eluent consumption, and which outlet(s) are used for evaluation.
-The simplest approach involves manually setting all fractionation times.
+The simplest approach is to set all fractionation times manually.

-To add a fractionation event, the following information needs to be provided:
+Fractionation is controlled through fractionation events, which share the same {class}`~CADETProcess.dynamicEvents.EventHandler` base class as process events (see {numref}`process`).
+Each fractionation event marks the point at which the system switches to collecting into a different pool, and requires the following information:

 - `event_name`: Name of the event.
-- `target`: Pool to which fraction is added. `-1` indicates a waste fraction.
+- `target`: Index of the component pool into which material is collected from this time onward. `-1` indicates a waste fraction.
-- `time`: Time of the event
+- `time`: Time of the event.
 - `chromatogram`: Name of the chromatogram.
 Optional if only one outlet is set as `product_outlet`.

-Any number of fractions can be added to the {class}`~CADETProcess.fractionation.Fractionator`.
+Any number of fractionation events can be added to the {class}`~CADETProcess.fractionation.Fractionator`.
-The resulting {class}`~CADETProcess.performance.Performance` object then contains information about key performance indicators such as mass, volume, purity, concentration, productivity, recovery yield, as well as eluent consumption (refer to eq {eq}`molar_amount` to {eq}`purity`).
+Once all events are set, the Fractionator integrates the concentration profiles over each collection interval to compute molar amounts (see eq. {eq}`molar_amount`), then aggregates the results into a {class}`~CADETProcess.performance.Performance` object containing KPIs such as purity, recovery yield, productivity, and eluent consumption (see {numref}`kpi`).
 The chromatogram can be plotted with the fraction times overlaid (see {numref}`chromatogram_fractionation`).

 ### Optimization of fractionation times

-Automatically determining KPIs from chromatograms is an important step in process optimization.
+Automatically determining optimal fractionation times is an important step in process optimization.
-Due to the diverse shapes and forms that concentration profiles can exhibit, a tool is required that is both flexible and capable of handling a broad range of scenarios.
+Due to the diverse shapes that concentration profiles can exhibit, the approach must be flexible enough to handle a broad range of scenarios.
-To address this need, the {mod}`~CADETProcess.fractionation` module provides a method to set up an {class}`~CADETProcess.optimization.OptimizationProblem`, which automatically identifies optimal cut times.
+The {mod}`~CADETProcess.fractionation` module provides a convenience method that internally formulates an {class}`~CADETProcess.optimization.OptimizationProblem` (see {numref}`optimization`) to identify optimal cut times automatically.
 Objective and constraint functions consider the fractions pooled from all chromatograms of the system.
 For every component, different purity requirements can be specified, and different objective functions may be applied.
 As initial values for the optimization, areas of the chromatogram with sufficient local purity are identified, i.e., intervals where $PU_i(t)=c_i(t)/\sum_j c_j(t)\geq PU_{\text{min},i}$ {cite}`Shan2004` (see also {numref}`fig_purity`).